Antcient Etruscan Collection

 THE ANCIENT JOY OF LIVING

-The Ancient joy of living is the inspiration behind the Candoni Ancient Roman Collection outstanding wine packaging.
-The Ancient Roman populations, and namely the Etruscans, introduced the grapevine to the Italian peninsula.
+The Ancient joy of living is the inspiration behind the Candoni Ancient Etruscan Collection outstanding wine packaging.
+The Ancient Etruscan populations, and namely the Etruscans, introduced the grapevine to the Italian peninsula.
 Since then, wine has been a constant in Italian culture.
 The richest source of information we have on those days are the paintings.
 These frescoes depict activities from the daily life such as scenes of dancing, swimming, fishing, playing music and feasting and simply enjoying life.

 For generations our Candoni family has paid homage to these ancient roots by preserving and cultivating our winemaking heritage, to which our fine wines and artisanal bottles are a testament.